-We too, in corrupting our human nature through sinful thoughts, words, and deeds, have become wild dogs.
-Those of us who have turned toward God for our healing and salvation in the church are like wild dogs who have been tamed.
-We still struggle with our sinful impulses, which means we are “little dogs” abiding in the Master’s house.
+We too, in corrupting our human nature through sinful thoughts, words, and deeds, have become like wild dogs.
+Those of us who have turned toward God for our healing and salvation in the church are being domesticated through the grace of God and the practice of the virtues.
+We still struggle with our sinful impulses, making us “little dogs” abiding in the Master’s house.

 Our Lord states, “It is not fair to take the children’s bread and throw it to the dogs.”
 Christ is the Bread from heaven (John 6:51) and it is improper to throw what is precious even to domesticated dogs.